hubbl-ai/glasseye/glasseye/docs/pandoc-plot.md

 # Pandoc-plot

-Because glasseye is based on Pandoc, other tools in the Pandoc ecosystem are also available, in particular
+Because doodl is based on Pandoc, other tools in the Pandoc ecosystem are also available, in particular
 [Laurent P. René de Cotret](https://laurentrdc.xyz/)'s [Pandoc-Plot](https://github.com/LaurentRDC/pandoc-plot) package.